 - Video Watch Time = 5 3/4 minutes

 In this article I want to give you an understanding of a popular type of full-featured cordless tool called a “drill driver hammer drill”.
 Different brands are surprisingly similar in terms of controls, features and performance, so what you learn here applies across the board.

 When you watch the video above you’ll see an adjustable collar just back from the chuck (the “chuck” is the spinning end of the tool).
-When the collar is rotated so the drill icon is aligned with an arrow on the tool, you’re in full lockup mode.
+When the collar is rotated so the drill icon is aligned with an arrow on the tool (as you can see above), you’re in full lockup mode.
 This means the motor of the tool is connected directly to the chuck in a slip-free way.
 The chuck is just going to spin, with full power delivered from the motor.
 For drilling and most applications you’ll have the drill set to the drilling position like this.

 Hammer mode is the third way this drill can operate.
 When you rotate the ring so the hammer icon is aligned with the arrow, two things will happen.
 First, the chuck is going to get the full torque of the motor.
 There will be no controlled slipping as happens in drill driver mode.
 In addition to rotation, there is also a kind of a high-frequency vibrating hammer action that’s very useful when you’re drilling masonry.
 Without hammer action, this drill makes slow progress in masonry.
 With the hammer mode engaged, drilling progress is much, much faster.
 I could literally spend hours trying to drill a hole in masonry without hammer action, while it would take minutes to get the job done with it activated.